Spanish Verb Conjugation Explained Clearly

 English barely conjugates verbs:

-• I speak
+I speak / she speaks

 Now let’s look at the two big verb groups you’ll run into.